-Knowing the symptoms of an allergic reaction can save a student's life.
+Knowing the symptoms of an allergic reaction can save a child's life.
 One or more allergic symptoms can occur and can be mild to severe.
 Symptoms can happen within a few minutes or up to a few hours after consuming the allergen.
-Students can display different symptoms, even if they have the same allergy (e.g., one student with a peanut allergy may have trouble breathing when exposed to peanuts, while another student with a peanut allergy gets hives after consuming it).
-Each time a student has a reaction, the symptoms may be different.
+Children can display different symptoms, even if they have the same allergy (e.g., one child with a peanut allergy may have trouble breathing when exposed to peanuts, while another child with a peanut allergy may develop hives after consuming it).
+Each time a child has a reaction, the symptoms may be different.